LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 #### Update Packages

-Before installing Python, ensure our system's packages are up to date.
-Run the following commands to update and upgrade packages:
+First, we need to ensure our system's packages are up to date.
+Run the following commands to update and upgrade pre-installed packages:

 ```bash
 sudo apt update
 sudo apt -y upgrade